jamesrcole/dispGol/README.md

               atom to show it for.
         * similar diagrams, showing 'causal descendance'
-     * the current way the updating is shown takes far too long to animate moderately sized boards - need to have something faster.
+     * the current way the updating is shown takes far too long to animate even moderately sized boards - need to have something faster.
         * I think what is really needed is to, instead of showing the updating of cells in a serial fashion, show it in parallel.
-Here's how I think that could work:
+How that could work:
            * show an initial step where the grid is cut up into each of the 3x3 squares, and then have a (much simpler) update process shown for each of these